 Vacation rental properties have become a popular alternative to traditional hotel room accommodations.
 But they’re not for everyone.
-Here’s how to navigate the world of vacation rentals as a host or traveler.
+Here’s how to navigate the world of vacation rentals as a traveler.

 What is a vacation rental?